rrivirr/rriv-decisions/0001-data-file-management.md

 * Date: 05/02/2021

 ## TODO
-Accept all decisions in this document except for discussion about marking files as pulled, which should be pulled into another ADR
+Accept all decisions in this document except for discussion about marking files as pulled, which should be pulled into another ADR.
+Research power consumption of copying files on SD card.

 Technical Story:
 https://github.com/WaterBearSondes/rriv-cli-client/issues/1